 Conceptual Art Was Not In Galleries

-Many of the conceptual artist’s art forms did not produce a finished object like a sculpture or painting.
+Many conceptual artists’ art forms did not produce a finished object like a sculpture or painting.
 Conceptual art is a form of art that many galleries could not buy or sell the artwork.

-It also meant that the artist associated with Conceptual art often attempted to bypass the commercial art world by stressing the production process and methods and not the art itself.
+It also meant that the artists associated with conceptual art often attempted to bypass the commercial art world by stressing the production process and methods and not the art itself.

 Many Conceptual Artistis Had Strong Socio-Political Dimension